Deep Plane Facelift in Brazil: the gold standard of facial rejuvenation

 How do I know if I am a candidate for the deep plane facelift?

-The indication depends on the degree of facial sagging, skin quality, bone structure, and patient expectations.
-The deep plane is especially indicated for those with moderate to severe sagging in the middle and lower third of the face and neck.
+The recommendation depends on the degree of facial sagging, skin quality, bone structure, and patient expectations.
+The deep plane is especially recommended for those with moderate to severe sagging in the middle and lower third of the face and neck.
 The in-person consultation is the only way to make this assessment, where I examine each structure of your face and explain exactly what I can improve.

 What is the difference between deep plane facelift and traditional SMAS?